szilvia-csernus/expense-app/README.md

         - Using Python on Linux-alpine as a base image
         - Installing all dependencies,
         - Connecting to the database,
-        - Createing and run all migrations,
+        - Createing and running all migrations,
         - Createing a superuser if none exists,
         - Starting up the Gunicorn server serving the django project.